The BITX40 is no longer available for sale. These BITX40 pages are mostly for archival purpose.

 We have tried to include all the connector/hardware you might possibly need to build a full radio.
 However, we also had to balance the shipping weight to keep the overall cost down.
 You will have to supply your own box, power supply and earphones/headphones/speaker.

-- 4-1/2 inches by 5 inches tested SSB transceiver module, covering any 400 KHz segment of the 7 MHz band
+- 4-1/2 inches by 5 inches fully tested SSB transceiver module, covering any 400 KHz segment of the 7 MHz band

 - The Raduino board with Si5351, Arduino Nano with code loaded.
 Fully tested